oscarvel821/flappyBirdAi/README.md

 Configurable Parameters: The repository includes configurable parameters for NEAT, allowing users to tweak and experiment with different settings to optimize the AI agent's performance.

+## How To Get Started
+python3 main.py will start the AI process

+python3 flappybird.py will start the game where you can start playing on your own

 ## dependecncy

 Python 3.9